Software vs physical

 What a physical keyboard fixes

 Nitrax Mathematical Keyboard keeps the symbol layer visible on the device.
-That is simpler, faster, and more stable for repeated math writing.
+That is more direct and more stable for repeated math writing.

 It is the difference between a temporary on-screen workaround and a direct input tool you can build muscle memory around.